 JCPOA Sunset Alert: Arms Embargo

 As a part of the Joint Comprehensive Plan of Action (JCPOA), the international arms embargo imposed on Iran under U.N.
-Security Council Resolution 2231 will expire on October 18, 2020.
+Security Council Resolution 2231 expired on October 18, 2020.

 This means that the supply, sale, or transfer of any battle tanks, armored combat vehicles, large caliber artillery systems, combat aircraft, attack helicopters, warships, missiles, or missile systems to Iran will no longer require U.N.
 Security Council approval.
 U.N. member-states will also no longer be obligated to prevent the supply, sale, or transfer of arms or related material from Iran under Resolution 2231.

 With the expiration of Resolution 2231’s arms embargo, the U.S. Defense Intelligence Agency (DIA) estimates Iran may seek to acquire Russian Sukhoi Su-30 fighter jets, Yak-130 jet trainers, and T-90 main battle tanks.
 In fact, there is evidence Moscow and Beijing have already made proposals to Tehran for these kinds of purchases.
 In August 2019, the head of Iran’s Aviation Industries Organization revealed that “[t]he Russians and the Chinese have given us proposals, of course, we have our own proposals, but all of this is in the discussions stage.”
 With Iran and China working to finalize a comprehensive partnership document that envisions cooperation over “defense requirements” and “the shared development of defense industries,” and with Moscow and Tehran seeking to renew their own 20-year deal, the prospect of future arms sales is very real.
 In fact, Iran’s ambassador to Russia confirmed this intent in a recent interview with Kommersant.